Machel Montano: Musical career

 Montano also co-presented the International Sounds of Soca show on BBC Radio 1Xtra for four years with DJ Slic.
-His successful singles, with and without Xtatik, include "Big Truck" (Xtatik's most successful single, which won the Road March title in 1997), "Outa Space" (with Beenie Man),"With or Without You" and "Runaway" (with Walker Hornung)"Music Farm" (Xtatik), "It's Carnival" (with Destra Garcia), and his Road March title wins in 2006, "Band Of The Year" (with Patrice Roberts), and in 2007, "Jumbie".
+His successful singles, with and without Xtatik, include "Big Truck" (Xtatik's most successful single, which won the Road March title in 1997), "Outa Space" (with Beenie Man), "With or Without You", "Runaway" (with Walker Hornung), "Music Farm" (Xtatik), "It's Carnival" (with Destra Garcia), and his Road March title wins in 2006, "Band Of The Year" (with Patrice Roberts), and in 2007, "Jumbie".

-As well 1998's Toro Toro featuring Shaggy peaked at No. 19 on the UK Independent Singles chart & 2015's One Wine featuring Sean Paul and Major Lazer peaked at No. 37 on the US Billboard Dance/Electronic Digital Song Sales chart.
-What's more, Mr Fete along with Soca Kingdom featuring Superblue both peaked at No. 22 on the US Billboard World Digital Song Sales chart.
+1998's Toro Toro featuring Shaggy peaked at No. 19 on the UK Independent Singles chart, and 2015's One Wine featuring Sean Paul and Major Lazer peaked at No. 37 on the US Billboard Dance/Electronic Digital Song Sales chart.
+Additionally, Mr Fete along with Soca Kingdom featuring Superblue both peaked at No. 22 on the US Billboard World Digital Song Sales chart.

-He is very well known in New York City, where he has had sold-out concerts in Madison Square Garden many times over.
-Machel is a six-time International Soca Monarch, a ten-time Trinidad and Tobago Road March winner and a one-time Calypso Monarch.
+Machel is well known in New York City, where he has had sold-out concerts in Madison Square Garden many times over.
+He is a six-time International Soca Monarch, a twelve-time Trinidad and Tobago Road March winner, and a one-time Calypso Monarch.

 Appearances in other media

 Montano made his movie debut with Bazodee (2016), which was filmed entirely in Trinidad and Tobago.
 He stars in the movie as a soca singer who falls in love with a businessman's daughter.

-In 2017 Montano also released an autobiographical documentary entitled "Machel Montano: Journey of a Soca King".
+In 2017, Montano also released an autobiographical documentary entitled "Machel Montano: Journey of a Soca King".